 Safeguarding Kingsmead School Derby

-Kingsmead offer support all year round, including school holidays.
-You can get hold of the Safeguarding Officer by clicking on the report a concern button the on the right hand side of the page – a message will automatically come to the Head Teacher, Deputy Head Teacher and Safeguarding Officer – one of us will get back to you and offer advice and/or guidance if needed.
+You can get hold of the Safeguarding Team by clicking on the report a concern button (See tab under Safeguarding) – a message will automatically come to the Executive Head Teacher, Head of Secondary and the Safeguarding Team – one of us will get back to you and offer advice and/or guidance if needed.

-If you have a concern that requires attention out of school hours you can contact Careline (out of hours) 01332 786968 or the Police 101/999
+If you have a concern that requires attention out of school hours you can contact Careline (Out of Hours) 01332 956606 or the police 101/999

 Please be aware that there may be times when it is necessary to signpost or refer you to other services that best meet your needs.